pyusb/pyusb/docs/tutorial.rst

     if usb.core.find(bDeviceClass=7) is None:
         raise ValueError('No printer found')

-The 7 is the code for the printer class according to the USB standard.
+The 7 is the code for the printer class according to the USB spec.
 Hey, wait, what if I want to enumerate all printers present?
 No problem::

     # this is not the whole history yet...